+The Gutzwiller approximation adopted in our present study is a conventional method to treat the strong correlation problem.
+The homogeneous electron density and the flavor symmetry are assumed.
+For studying the charge density wave stability, the spin-orbital density wave stability, and the local effects due to vortex cores and impurities, the more complicated renormalization factors derived from the case of the inhomogeneous particle density, are much demanded.
+Furthermore, the more complicated two-orbital extended Hubbard model for TBG can be studied by this technique.
+We leave these studies to future work.

-In summary, we obtained the Gutzwiller renormalization factors of the SU(4) $t$-$J$ model and the corresponding renormalized Hamiltonian.
-Utilizing the RVB state as a trial wave function and the mean-field approximation to this renormalized Hamiltonian on the honeycomb lattice case, we found that the extended $s$-wave state is much more favorable than the $d+id$ state in the doping area close to quarter filling and the superconductivity almost disappears in the doping area close to half-filling.
+In summary, we obtain the Gutzwiller renormalization factors of the SU(4) $t$-$J$ model and the corresponding renormalized Hamiltonian.
+Utilizing the RVB state as a trial wave function and the mean-field approximation to this renormalized Hamiltonian on the honeycomb lattice case, we find that the extended $s$-wave state is much more favorable than the $d\pm id$ state in the doping region close to quarter filling, and the superconductivity almost disappears in the doping region close to half-filling.
 The spin-singlet pairing and the spin-triplet pairing can exist simultaneously in the pairing state of the SU(4) case.